 We are part of the Thames Valley Local Resilience Forum which provides a multi-agency response to major emergencies in the county.

-The Oxfordshire community risk register identifies the potential hazards for Oxfordshire, the impacts they might have and mitigation put in place.
-For more details please:
+The Oxfordshire Community Risk Register identifies the potential hazards for Oxfordshire, the impacts they might have and mitigation put in place.

 For a community to be resilient, it must develop early and effective plans, so that it can respond to an emergency or disaster in a timely and effective manner.
 If you would like to write a Community Emergency Plan, go to the Oxfordshire County Council Community Resilience page.

-You may also like to write a plan for your family.
-For help please:
+You may also like to write a plan for your family using the 'Are you ready? booklet'.

 Business Continuity Management (BCM)

-Business Continuity Management (BCM) is a process that helps to manage the risks of the running of an organisation and aims to ensure it can continue to operate during a disruption.
+BCM is a process that helps to manage the risks of the running of an organisation and aims to ensure it can continue to operate during a disruption.
 Advice and guidance is available for businesses and the voluntary sector:

 - visit the Thames valley Local Resilience Forum (LRF) ‘Your Business’